This post may contain affiliate links.

 How to Make the Gratitude Game:

 I made this with chopsticks that we painted.
+If you don’t want to paint them, try it with colored paper straws instead, like I did in this post.
 I bought a big pack in bulk for various projects that we are doing.
 We painted the sticks with watercolor paints, but you could use any kind of paint that you want.
 If you want a brighter color of paint, use an acrylic or tempera paint.
 We painted 10 of each color of stick for a total of 50.
 The watercolors needed 2 coats to be dark enough.
 My kids really enjoyed painting the sticks!

 See more of the posts on Gratitude from the other Virtual Book Club Bloggers: